karans98/Fetch/README.md

 ### Steps involved -

-1. Load the 3 csv files as Pandas DataFrames and create a list of relevant categories, brands, and retailers
+1. Load the 3 csv files as Pandas DataFrames and create a list of relevant categories, brands, and retailers.
 2. Define a custom text pre-processing function that removes any character that is not a space or word
 3. Load the pre-trained BERT model (bert-base-uncased) and tokenizer from the Hugging Face Transformers library.
 4. Define a function to create embeddings for each class